Here Are 17 Ways Joe Biden Can Kick-Start Climate Action When He Takes Office

 Biden can (9) appoint someone with scientific expertise to lead the Environmental Protection Agency, who can bring these regulations back to life and then work on crafting new ones that will both fight climate change and protect the environment.

 The federal government has a budget of nearly $4.9 trillion.
-The president-elect can (10) sign executive orders stipulating that the US must spend this money in ways that reduce greenhouse gas emissions.
+The president can (10) sign executive orders stipulating that the US must spend this money in ways that reduce greenhouse gas emissions.
 All federal agencies, for example, can be instructed to look for ways to reduce emissions, and federally-supported construction projects can be subjected to rigorous climate standards.

 The most immediate ways the Biden administration can reduce emissions would be to (11) cap methane limits for new fossil fuel projects, (12) resurrect the Clean Power Plan, (13) reinstate fuel efficiency standards for cars, (14) restore efforts to improve the efficiency of buildings, and (15) forbid new oil drilling projects in offshore areas, according to the New York Times.